 We accept community feedback in a variety of formats such as letters, emails, surveys, online tools, petitions and feedback forms.
-We use face to face meetings and workshops to gain community feedback.
-We are also open to alternative methods of communication so everyone can share their feedback and join the conversation.
+We also use face to face meetings and workshops to gain community feedback.

 Submissions can be made available for people to read.
 You can request we remove your personal information from your submission.